 Balloon Air Pressure Science Experiment

-Have kids observe and learn about air pressure with this science experiment.
+Have kids observe and learn about air pressure with this science experiment using a balloon and a glass jar.

 Materials